picosonic/bbc-fdc/tools/README.md

 bbcfdc is intended for capturing raw **.rfi** flux data from floppy disk and optionally converting it into a **.ssd**, **.dsd**, **.fsd**, **.td0**, **.adf** or a generic **.img** file.

-It is designed to work with floppy disk interface PCB attached to GPIO of Raspberry Pi 2 or Raspberry Pi 3 running at 400Mhz (not overclocked).
+It is designed to work with floppy disk interface PCB attached to GPIO of Raspberry Pi 2 or Raspberry Pi 3 running at 400Mhz (not overclocked), it also works with Raspberry Pi 4 running at 500Mhz (not overclocked).
 With some modifications the PCB and sample code can be made to work with the Raspberry Pi 1 running at 250Mhz.

 Raw flux output is to **.rfi** files, these are raw capture data with JSON metadata, the format for these is detailed in [rfi.h](https://github.com/picosonic/bbc-fdc/blob/master/tools/rfi.h).